hypervault/hypervault.github.io/README.md

 ## Roadmap

+* Mobile support.
 * Allow in-browser viewing of files (without downloading them).
-* Testing more on mobile platforms (and browser support matrix).
+* Browser support matrix.
 * Add more help to app (to make it more self-explanatory).
 * Add "inline" texts, so users can create a hypervault with text without ever having to put that text in a file.
 * Add "Download Hypervault Offline" button.